Are your leaves looking a little yellow? Have you been really successful planting cannabis at home, but lately your plants seem to be struggling?

 Addressing this issue is especially important during the vegging stage of the process, as it is at this moment when marijuana needs nitrogen the most.
-Some gardeners even say that plants suffering from nitrogen deficiency are, in effect, “starving”, leaving the plants more susceptible to complex issues, such as the attack of insects and the spread of diseases.
+Some growers even say that plants suffering from nitrogen deficiency are, in effect, “starving”, leaving the plants more susceptible to complex issues, such as the attack of insects and the spread of diseases.

 So, if you’re interested in learning how to add nitrogen to your soil, then it’s a good idea to first test it with fertilizer test strips or similar products to make sure that you are making the right move.
-If it is not in fact nitrogen deficiency what is causing your poor cannabis plant to suffer, you want to avoid supplying it with too many supplements that could hurt her.
+If it is not in fact nitrogen deficiency that is causing your poor cannabis plants to suffer, you want to avoid supplying it with too many supplements that could hurt her.

 Adding nitrogen to soil

-If you’re a newbie grower, then you should know that fertilizers are determined by their NPK ratio, meaning their nitrogen, phosphorus, and potassium content.
+If you’re a newbie grower, then you should know that fertilizers are determined by their NPK ratio, meaning their nitrogen (N), phosphorus (P), and potassium (K) content.
 Nitrogen-deficient soils need a high nitrogen fertilizer, which means the product you buy should have a high first number.
 Those products that offer a slow-release form of nitrogen are also a good choice, as they prevent nitrogen-caused burning and prompt an even growth.

 Nitrogen is available all around us.
-We just need to learn how to harness its powers and help cannabis plants to take as much of it as they need.
+We just need to learn how to harness its powers and help cannabis plants take as much of it as they need.
 As we learned, the secret to this is having healthy soil that benefits the plant.

 One way to achieve this is to increase soil diversity through microbes, as they help the plant improve their nutrient uptake.